JB63134/bash_h/README.md

 📜 Alias Introspection: If a command resolves to an alias, h shows: alias definition, source file & line number (when available), recursive expansion and can alert you of aliases shadowing other files, builtins, etc.

-📜 Function Introspection: h extracts full function definition with a syntax-highlighted preview, and Location - file & line number (when available).
+📜 Function Introspection: h extracts full function definition with a syntax-highlighted preview, and source file & line number (when available).

-📜 Script Introspection: h identifies shebang interpreter, real file location (follows symlinks), syntax-highlighted preview.
+📜 Script Introspection: h identifies shebang interpreter, real file location (follows symlinks), shows syntax-highlighted preview.
 Supports: bash, sh, python, perl, ruby, node, awk, sed, and any #! file.

 📜 Builtin Introspection Shows: whether the builtin is enabled, whether it is a core builtin or loadable, and ofcourse 'help <command>'